Averydimbulb79/GPCH_kanban/README.md

 Example:

-`GPCH_Crystal_Club_Backup_2026-08-22_1411.json`
+`GPCH_Crystal_Club_Backup_2026-08-22_1629.json`

-The file can be retained as a backup or transferred to another computer.
+The JSON file can be retained as a backup or transferred to another computer.

 ---